 We are particularly focused on promoting legislation in Washington based on pricing carbon and recycling the fee or tax back to the people, either as dividends or as payroll tax credits.
 With the failure to enact cap-and-trade bills in previous Congresses, it’s time for “Plan B:” a carbon pollution fee or tax.
 With our affiliate, the Pricing Carbon Initiative, we are advancing this agenda with a growing network of climate advocates.

 Putting Technology to Work

 CCC publicizes technology that can be used to our advantage.
 Rewiring the globe with clean energy will do more than stave off the most disruptive impacts of global climate change.
 It will create millions of jobs all over the world and provide economic independence for developing countries.
 By addressing the economic desperation that underlies anti-Western terrorism, it will help liberate the U.S. from its destructive military and diplomatic entanglements in the Middle East.
 It will substantially expand the overall wealth and equity of the global.
 It will mark a major step toward peace among people and peace between people and nature.

 Personal Empowerment and Local Action

 Hearts and minds of people everywhere must also be engaged, so that we can individually accept ownership of the problem and the solutions.
 We need to overcome feelings of despair and feel empowered with the sense that our actions matter.
 To this end, CCC encourages small groups of people to meet and share information, feelings and options for constructive action.
+With this in mind, CCC is spearheading GlobalReflection.org.
 CCC also assists citizens in passing local resolutions that commit their communities to lightening their carbon footprint and in forming local “green teams” to ensure that it gets done.